 4. Do you have any financial investments or financial ties that may limit your ability to cover specific topics free of conflict, and if so, what are the topics?

-None that I’m aware of and, if I did, I’d be sure to point them out.
+Beyond that, none that I’m aware of and, if I did, I’d be sure to point them out.

 5. Although we don’t regulate the activities of spouses, partners or immediate family members of our contributors, do any of their professional or personal involvements or any of their financial investments or ties make certain topics inappropriate for you, and if so, what are the topics?